 Penn State's online adult education program is offered in partnership with Penn State's College of Education.
 As a student studying online, you can expect the same quality education that our residential students experience — high academic standards for courses taught by the same faculty with real-world experience, who have been trained to teach online.

-In our program, students from diverse backgrounds and careers can come together to enhance their understanding of the unique needs of today’s adult learners and how they learn best.
+In our program, experienced students from diverse backgrounds and careers join together to enhance their understanding of the unique needs of today’s adult learners and how they learn best.

 Customize Your Degree with Options